 - If pitta people have repressed anger, aggression, competitiveness or judgement, they can be even more out of balance.
 Pitta doshas are the biggest critics of both themselves and others.

-- Not having enough structure.
+- Not having enough structure and over-working.
 Pitta characteristics are organised and structured.
 They get frustrated if they feel out of control but can overdo it on being regimented and OCD.
 Pitta types like to have at least 4 or 5 days where they know what they are doing but could do with being a bit more flexible the rest of the time and take time out.

 Pitta in Balance